vExcess/JITLang/docs.md

 let timSayHi = tim.sayHi;
 timSayHi(); // prints out "Tim"
 ```

-## Garbage Collection
-By default JITLang is garbage collected.
-Implementations are free to use a reference counting or a mark-sweep style garbage collection.
-The official JITLang
-runtime uses a sweep algorithm.
-Despite having garbage collection, JITLang allows the programmer to manage their own memory using `new` and `free`.
-JITLang also allows the programmer to completely disable garbage collection using a compiler flag to give the programmer full control over memory for maximum performance.

 ## Structs
 Structs are shorthand classes that don't contain methods.
 They are meant for creating values that are grouped together, but unlike classes they don't have constructors, inheritance, operator overloading, or methods.
 To create a new instance of a struct call the name of the struct as if it were a class and provide it values cooresponding to the variables in the struct.
 These values are assigned in the order that the variables were declared in the structs definition.